 - 1. The City of Logan promotes diverse housing and increased home ownership, it will do this by encouraging development that: - a.
-Upgrades its entire housing stock. - b.
-Provides a thorough housing mix, including affordable, median, market rate, and executive housing that caters to people in all family sizes and ages. - 2.
-Logan will promote neighborhood stability through development standards and maintenance enforcement. - 3.
-The City of Logan seeks to serve all residences with multiple transportation modes. - 4.
-To ensure the goal of growth management, the City will promote compact housing.
+Upgrades its entire housing stock. - Provides a thorough housing mix, including affordable, median, market b. rate, and executive housing that caters to people in all family sizes and ages. - 2.
+Logan will promote neighborhood stability through development standards and maintenance enforcement. - modes. - 4. housing.